oancholarevelo/interniskolar/README.md

 If you need help or want to report issues:
 - Use the Contact page in the portal to submit feedback
+- Contact the developer: [LinkedIn](https://www.linkedin.com/in/oliver-revelo/) or oancholarevelo@gmail.com
 - Report bugs or request new features
-- Contact the PUP CCIS department for technical support

 ---

-*Developed by Oliver A. Revelo for PUP students*
+*Developed by Oliver A. Revelo for PUP - ITECH students*